dcnieho/Titta/readme.md

 An instance of Titta is constructed by calling `Titta()` with either the name of a specific supported eye tracker model (in which case default settings for this model will be used) or with a settings struct retrieved from `Titta.getDefaults()`, possibly with changed settings (passing the settings struct unchanged is equivalent to using the eye tracker model name as input argument).

 #### Methods
-The following method calls are available on a Titta instance
+The following method calls are available on a Titta instance:

 |Call|Inputs|Outputs|Description|
 | --- | --- | --- | --- |